simonp0420/TicraUtilities.jl/README.md

-# TicraUtilities - Tools for working with Ticra-compatible files and data objects in the Julia language
+# TicraUtilities - Tools for working with TICRA-compatible files and data objects in the Julia language

 | **Documentation**   |  **Tests**     | **CodeCov**  |